 The curriculum requirements for the certificate program are a subset of those required for the traditional MS program.
 Students pursuing the certificate complete 18 credits of coursework.
 Upon completion of the certificate students may choose to apply to the full MS in Health Outcomes Research and Evaluation Sciences program.
 If accepted, all courses completed for the certificate can be used as credit towards the completion of the MS degree.

-Entry into the Post-Graduate Certificate in Health Outcomes Research program is limited to the Fall and Spring semesters.
+Entry into the Post-Graduate Certificate in Health Outcomes Research program is limited to the Fall semester.
 The program operates on a rolling admissions basis and does not have an application deadline.
 Upon receipt of a completed application, the admissions committee will review the application and make a decision about admissions.
 You can expect an admissions decision eight to ten weeks after receipt of your completed application.
 Requirements for application to the certificate program are:

 For specific information on the admission process, or for more information about this program, contact Dr. Leslie Hinyard, Associate Director for Academic Affairs.